punkcanyang/move_module/docs/en/README.md

 - Deep dive into design philosophy through **[Feature Comparison](./FUNCTIONALITY_COMPARISON.md)**
 - Check **[Test Report](./INTEGRATION_TEST_REPORT.md)** to understand quality assurance
 - Read **[Project Summary](./PROJECT_SUMMARY.md)** for the complete picture

+### Security Assessment
+⚠️ **Important Notice**: Before using this project, please review the **[Security Issues List](./SECURITY_TODO.md)** to understand current known security issues and their fix status.

+## ⚠️ Security Disclaimer

+This project is currently in development phase and has identified multiple security issues that need to be fixed. **DO NOT use in production environment** until all critical security issues are resolved.

 ## 📝 Documentation Updates